jmarthaller/p5js-practice/README.md

 # Working Through Code As Creative Medium

-[Code As Creative Medium](https://www.amazon.com/Code-Creative-Medium-Handbook-Computational/dp/0262542048/ref=sr_1_1?crid=DVYAPBSLE31&dchild=1&keywords=golan+levin&qid=1620660304&sprefix=tokyo+dri%2Caps%2C231&sr=8-1) is a book of prompts and collection of exercises written by [Golan Levin](http://www.flong.com/) and Australian-born artist [Tega Brain](http://www.tegabrain.com/) for arts practitioners.
+[Code As Creative Medium](https://www.amazon.com/Code-Creative-Medium-Handbook-Computational/dp/0262542048/ref=sr_1_1?crid=DVYAPBSLE31&dchild=1&keywords=golan+levin&qid=1620660304&sprefix=tokyo+dri%2Caps%2C231&sr=8-1) is a book of lecture notes and collection of exercises written by [Golan Levin](http://www.flong.com/) and Australian-born artist [Tega Brain](http://www.tegabrain.com/) for arts practitioners.
 The book is a part of an ambitious project aiming to teach visual artists how to code as well as teaching software engineers about visual design.

 Over the next several weeks, I will be blogging through the exercises in this excellent, thought-provoking book and blogging about it on [Medium](https://marthaller-jr.medium.com/).
 Exercises vary from designing a face to to creating an iterative pattern to designing an alternative way to represent time, all through the medium of through code.
 Follow me there to see my progress.